alextanhongpin/evolutionary-architecture/code-structure.md

 - may perform data injection, removal, modifications, apply business logic to the entity as it deems fit.
 - may only perform operation on one entity (? how strict is this rule).
 The model should not be able to perform modification on several entity at the same time.
 That is the role of the service.
 - may define interaction with the storage layer through repository patterns, but no strict implementation.
 Just through interface.
-- after a few attempts, I realized that the model should just be performing business logic.
+- ~~after a few attempts, I realized that the model should just be performing business logic.
 It should be pure functions - rather than modifying the entity, it should return the new values that needs to be set to the data.
 In other words, it acts as a pure provider, which is basically just a namespaced class with methods that returns values.
 This is especially useful when dealing with data that is hard to mock (token generation, time, random values).
-It should not modify the entity at all.
+It should not modify the entity at all.~~
+- update: do we even need a model? adding another layer only means more things to mock.

-Service
+Service (a.k.a usecases)
 - may contain several models
 - does not have direct access to the storage layer nor models - it should be communicated through the model.
 - handles at most request/response at the highest layer.
 Mockable.